root-Akshay/AdGuard/README.md

 # AdGuard
 AdGuard is dnsmasq based adblocker with a Web UI to monitor stats.
 Get rid of annoying ads protect your devices from pesky malware.
-Make your web surfing fast, secure and ad-free.
+Make your web surfing fast, secure and ad-free.Intended use with Raspberry PI.

 # Installation
 First, clone the repository on to your Raspberry Pi